ai-how/Nitin-Panwar.github.io/_posts/2017-1-22-Twitter-Sentiment-Analysis.md

 fdist2 = nltk.FreqDist(users)
 fdist2.plot(10)
 ```

 ![Imgur](http://i.imgur.com/8a0uHsk.png)

 ### Text Pre-processing
-All tweets are processed to remove unnecessary things like links, non-English words, stopwords, punctuation’s, etc.
+All tweets are processed to remove unnecessary things like links, non-English words, stopwords, punctuation’s, etc. First you need to download stopword corpus in your computer.Start NLTK Downloader and download all the data you need.

+'''
+import nltk
+nltk.download()
+'''